pisa-engine/pisa/docs/source/query_index.md

 When using variable-sized blocks (for VBMW) via the `--variable-block` parameter, you can also specify lambda with the `-l <float>` or `--lambda <float>` flags.
 The value of lambda impacts the mean size of the variable blocks that are output.
 See the VBMW paper (listed below) for more details.
+If using fixed-sized blocks, which is the default, you can supply the desired block size using the `-b <UINT> ` or `--block-size <UINT>` arguments.
+Note that if using fixed/variable sized blocks, and the `-l` or `-b` parameters are not set, the default parameters will be used from the configuration file `configuration.hpp`.

 ## Query algorithms